followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/border/visible.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether the tooltip's border is visible or not.
+Specifies whether a tooltip's border is visible.
 <!--/shortDescription-->

 <!--fullDescription-->